visit-dav/visit/docs/SphynxDocs/Subsetting/Species.rst

 Species
 -------

-VisIt adds species, which are components of materials, to the SIL when they are defined by the data producer.
+VisIt adds species, which are components of materials, to the :term:`SIL` when they are defined by the data producer.
 Air is a common material in simulations since many things in the real world are surrounded by air.
 The chemical composition of air on Earth is roughly 78% Nitrogen, 21% oxygen, 1% Argon.
 One can say that if air is a material then it has species: Nitrogen, Oxygen, and Argon with mass fractions 78%, 21%, 2%, respectively.
 Suppose one of the calculated quantities in a database with the aforementioned air material is atmospheric temperature.
 Now suppose that we are examining one cell that contains only the air material from the database and its atmospheric temperature is 100 degrees Fahrenheit.
 If we wanted to know how much the Nitrogen contributed to the atmospheric temperature, we could multiply its concentration of 78% times the 100 degrees Fahrenheit to yield: 78 degrees Fahrenheit.
 Species are often used to track chemical composition of materials and their effects on various calculated quantities.